 The Grace School of Theology (Grace) Technology Services (TS) department plays an integral role in a student's education process.
-TS facilitate the use of current and emerging information and educational technology resources that promote excellence in teaching, learning, research and the administrative operations of the institution.
-Additionally, the TS department provides support with all Grace systems.
+TS facilitates the use of current and emerging information and educational technology resources that promote excellence in teaching, learning, research, and the administrative operations of the institution.
+Additionally, the TS department provides the necessary support for Grace systems utilized by students (i.e. Email, LMS, Video Conferencing platform and SIS).